CtrlK

 Completeness

-Clearly answers both what (review UI code for Web Interface Guidelines compliance, focusing on visual design and interaction patterns) and when (explicit 'Use when' clause with multiple trigger phrases), plus includes helpful negative boundaries for disambiguation.
+Clearly answers both 'what' (review UI code for Web Interface Guidelines compliance, focusing on visual design and interaction patterns) and 'when' (explicit 'Use when' clause with multiple trigger phrases).
+Also includes helpful 'Do NOT use' guidance for disambiguation.

 3 / 3